Designations Congruent with Things: Chapter 23

 Mako, Mako, Mako, Mako, MAKO, he thinks, but Mako isn’t in his head and can’t hear him.

-The worst part about it is that, other than the first ten words or so, it’s really, it’s just really, oh god, the thing is, is that it’s not screaming, it’s just this high pitched Japanese, too fast for him to follow and laced with increasing Mako distress rather than, say, hypothetically, extreme Mako anger; he doesn’t think he’s heard her or seen her or can remember her distressed without being angry for years; for years and years and years.
+The worst part is that other than the first ten words or so, it’s really, it’s just really, oh god, the thing is, is that it’s not screaming, it’s just this high-pitched Japanese, too fast for him to follow and laced with increasing Mako distress rather than, say, hypothetically, Mako anger; he doesn’t think he’s heard her or seen her or can remember her distressed without being angry for years; for years and years and years.

-“You’re a dick,” someone says, cutting short his runaway exothermic emotional panic with a short yet accurate observation delivered in a hostile manner by, definitely, a guy.
+“You’re a dick,” someone says in English, cutting short his runaway exothermic emotional panic with a short yet accurate observation delivered in a hostile manner by, definitely, a guy.
 A male variety of Homo sapiens, ostensibly.
 Newt is pretty unsure what the sapience level of this particular hominid is.

-“Yeah,” Newt replies in a long, glossy pull of grade A sarcasm, stretching gloriously into the available conversational space like warm tar.
-“Who’s this.
-Captain Thoughtless Destruction.
-The Avengers called, they need their most boring junior member back.
-Can I talk to Mako, please—Guy?
-Newt says, putting down the scalpel.
-“Remind me of your name.
+“Yeah,” Newt replies in a long, glossy pull of grade-A sarcasm, stretching gloriously into the available conversational space like warm tar.
+“Who’s this?
+Captain Thoughtless Destruction?
+The Avengers called; they need their most boring junior member back.
+Can I talk to Mako, please?
+Guy?”
+Newt puts down the scalpel.
+“Remind me of your name?
 I just, well, I tend to forget things I don’t care about at all.
 So yeah, that would be my bad.”

-Mako is now in the background, snapping at someone who is not Newt.
+Mako is in the background, snapping at someone who isn’t Newt.

 “You know my name, Dr. Geiszler,” whomever it is says.

-Before he can respond, he hears Mako say, “Newt,” hard and desperate, like she’s reclaimed the phone after some kind of physical struggle.
+Before he can respond, he hears Mako say, “Newt,” hard and desperate, like she’s reclaimed the phone after a physical struggle.

 Mako says nothing.

-The bones of Newt’s face ache, and he tips his head ceiling-wards and tries, tries, tries to salvage something, anything from the wasteland of rejected messages he’s dictated into the air and then erased.
+The bones of Newt’s face ache, and he tips his head ceiling-ward and tries, tries, tries to salvage something, anything from the wasteland of rejected messages he’s dictated to the air and then erased.

 His hand throbs in time with his heart.